pierre-vigier/Perl6-Math-Matrix/README.md

 ### [new( [[...],...,[...]] )](#constructors)

-The default constructor, takes arrays of arrays of numbers os only required parameter.
+The default constructor, takes arrays of arrays of numbers as the only required parameter.
 Each second level array represents a row in the matrix.
 That is why their length has to be the same.

     say Math::Matrix.new( [[1,2],[3,4]] ) :